SiddharthC/Pac/README.md

-A packet capturing kernel module based on netfilter.
-Along with a port of the implement in userspace using libpcap.
+A packet capturing kernel module based on netfilter along with a port of the implement in userspace using libpcap.

+Files of interest - packet_filter.c, libpcap_filter.c

 To run the module: